Sproutly Plant Care Team

 Week 2: Continue Treatment

 Replace full traps.
-Apply second H₂O₂ drench.
-Continue dry soil policy.
+Repeat BTI or nematodes according to directions.
+Continue dry topsoil habits.
 You should see fewer adults on traps.

 W3